High Protein Breakfast Burrito: Easy, Healthy, and Satisfying Morning Fuel

 For more inspiring high-protein meal ideas, check out my High-Protein Recipe board on Pinterest for new breakfast favorites and nutrition-packed recipes to power your day.

-How to get more protein in a burrito?
+How to get 30g protein at breakfast?

 What is the highest protein breakfast item?